jmacdon/methylation/README.md

 wouldn't it be sweet to be able to make a plot that shows the genomic region, any genes/transcripts in that region, and plot the methylation data to show where the differential methylation is occurring?
 That's what this package does.

+In addition, this package uses the Bioconductor ReportingTools package to create HTML tables that present the results for a given analysis in an HTML table, with clickable links to the above plots.
+This tends to be a nice format to give to collaborators, so they can peruse results and look at pretty pictures, to boot!